vialaurea/documentation/content/via_laurea_modules/inventory/reports/write-off_act.rst

 ------------

 - Extension of the standard Odoo functionality for scrapping: the ability to print a scrap report.
-- This module contributes to compliance with Lithuanian accounting standards in the Odoo system, if applicable.

 Installation and Configuration
 ------------------------------